 Anti-bank sentiment, rational or otherwise, played mainly into the hands of the Democratic-Republicans, the peoples’ party.
 They’d acquiesced in Hamilton’s bank, re-chartering it even in 1816, but the faction nonetheless appealed to voters who distrusted high finance.
 Federalists were more the party of big business, but they hadn’t survived the War of 1812.
 They died off partly because some of them considered secession during the war, but mostly because you can’t oppose poor whites voting if they can – it’s too late since they obviously won’t vote to disenfranchise themselves.
 A more business-oriented faction of the Democratic-Republicans called the National Republicans (later Whigs) forked out of Jefferson’s old faction by the late 1820s while the rump (original core group) embraced the working classes, yeoman farmers, and frontiersmen.
 The original group called themselves by the name the Federalists had used to insult them in the 1790s: the Democrats, or “the Democracy.”
 If you had to be dumber than a donkey’s ass to allow regular white men to vote then, by God, a kicking donkey their mascot it would be.

-Parties organized to mobilize these new voters and cohere their views.
-These parties weren’t run by the government and weren’t generated by the Constitution; they formed outside the government as a way for people to get elected to serve in the government.
-Founders like George Washington hoped to avoid parties but, as we saw in the previous two chapters, informal Congressional factions called the Federalists and Democratic-Republicans coalesced around Jefferson and Hamilton’s competing policies in the 1790s.
+Groups organized to mobilize these new voters and cohere their views and opinions.
+These parties weren’t run by the government and weren’t generated by the Constitution.
+They formed outside the government as a way for people to get elected to serve in the government.
+Founders like George Washington hoped to avoid parties but, as we saw in the previous two chapters, informal congressional factions called the Federalists and Democratic-Republicans coalesced around Jefferson and Hamilton’s competing policies in the 1790s.
 Next-generation Democrats like Martin Van Buren of New York argued that, far from being a bad thing, actual parties as formal institutions had upsides.
 For one, they gave unprivileged men like Van Buren, whose parents were tavern-keepers, a stepping-stone into politics by allowing them to work their way up through the organization, similar to a company ladder.
-They allowed strategists to build coalitions that could somehow or another garner over 50% of the vote, by setting differences aside and uniting against common opponents or issues.
+They allowed strategists to build coalitions that could garner over 50% of the vote by setting differences aside and uniting against common opponents or issues.
 In the 19th century, parties organized barbecues, torchlight parades, and meetings to give voters a sense of identity and mobilize (manipulate?) them with slogans, songs, and alcohol.
+Politicians now had to grovel for votes directly, often chopping down a tree and giving a stump speech.
 By the early 1830s, they held conventions to nominate single president/vice-president tickets, so that candidates within a party didn’t steal votes from each other.
-Politicians now had to grovel for votes directly, often chopping down a tree and giving a stump speech.

 All this required a new generation of politicians.
 Washington never would’ve lowered himself to begging for votes and no one would’ve been able to hear the soft-spoken Jefferson without a megaphone.
 Unlike today, when politicians have to endlessly “press the flesh” on campaign trails, Washington refused to shake hands as president, even with elites, because he thought it was beneath the dignity of the office.
 But parties are inevitable in a republic because coalitions naturally team up to defeat common enemies.
 Ideally, they provide a non-violent way to channel peoples’ hatreds and disagreements, though they can lead to war as well.
 The party system was complicit in bringing about the Civil War in 1860, or at least failed to prevent it.
 The system tends to spin off third parties like the Workingman’s Party, Populists, Greens, Tea Party, etc., and then revert toward two.
 The reason is that, as new parties splinter off, they siphon votes, at which point they re-form alliances with one of the existing parties to oppose those they mutually hate more than each other.
 One historian noted that third parties are like honeybees: “once they’ve stung, they die.”
 Third parties impact the main two before they die off, as the existing parties co-opt their most popular ideas.
 On rare occasion, a new party will supplant one of the main parties.
 That happened in the 1850s when the new Republicans displaced the Whigs.
-It’s too soon to tell whether it will happen today with the Tea Party and Republicans.
+Today, for now, the Freedom Caucus (Tea Party) is subsumed under the Republican mantle.

 This is a good time to remind us that democrat and republican have different meanings depending on whether the first letter is capitalized.
 Americans all live in a republic or representative democracy, but today’s two main parties, each trying to appeal to a broad electorate with their generic name, are known as the Democrats and Republicans, with caps.
 Presumably, names that stood for something specific would be too exclusive to win elections.